histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

 val successfullyFilled = rdd.aggregate(succeeds)(new Increment, new Combine)
 ```

 The problem with this solution is that you can't immediately plot it.
-Scala has forgotten what its type was.
+Scala has forgotten what types the contents have.
+(Java tags these at runtime, like virtual functions in C++, but the information is not available to the Scala compiler that interprets command lines.)

 ```scala
 successfullyFilled("MET").println